 However, many gamers love the tactile feel and distinct click.
 Some hardcore gamers find that mashing the keys on a tactile keyboard is more difficult than on linear switches.
 They also complain that the click can be annoying, especially when you are communicating via headset with other players.
 It really comes down to preference.

 If you're looking for a 'clicky' type of key when gaming, then rather go for the more popular tactile brown switches which also has an audible 'click' but are not quite as loud as the Blue.

 What is the Fastest Cherry MX Switch?

 Cherry markets its MX Speed (Silver) as the fastest switch on the market.
 It is based on the Cherry MX Red, which is already lightening fast but adds to the lightweight 45g activation force a shorter travel.
-The difference only comes down to less than a millimeter, but Cherry claims it is 40% faster.
+This means you can activate the key faster on keypress.
+The difference only comes down to less than a millimeter (1.2mm vs 2mm), but Cherry claims it is 40% faster.

 Are Cherry MX Red Switches Clicky?